 1-15 What are the main parts of the history?

 - The social history (home, family and school)

 1-16 What is important to ask about in the present history?

 It is best to start by asking why they have come to see the doctor or nurse.
 What is worrying them?
-First let the child or mother tell their story.
+First let the child and parent/s or caregiver tell their story.
 Give them time to speak without interrupting.
 In getting an accurate present history make sure that you obtain the following information: